• Skip to primary navigation

 Traditional fishing methods, such as longline and purse seining, ensure the tuna are caught without harm to other species.

-The preservation process is meticulous.
+The preservation process is careful.

 Hand-packed in olive oil, its natural flavors and tender texture are enhanced.